 - 284 W. Tompkins Two Bedroom Plus Sunroom Floor Plan

 If you have not received a housing assignment through one of the special options, you must attend the General Lottery on Wednesday April 30 at 5:00 p.m.

 During general lottery, lottery numbers are called, with roommates using the lower (better) lottery number of the two.
 When students are called, they move to another room, where they choose a room for the 2013-2014 academic year.

 Students are encouraged to come with choices in mind, and backup options should their first choice be taken.
 Residence Halls available in General Lottery are: Longden Hall, Simonds Hall, Griffith Hall, Drew Hall, Post Hall, Williston Hall, and Townhouses.
 Availablility is based on what is selected during block housing.
 More information on these halls is available.

-For the 2013-2014 academic year, a special lottery was conducted to grant a small number of juniors and seniors off-campus status.
-This was done to accommodate our increasing student enrollment at Knox College.
+For the 2014-2015 academic year, a special lottery was conducted to grant a small number of juniors and seniors off-campus status.
+This was done to accommodate our incoming student enrollment at Knox College.

 General policies about off-campus living